h1g0/DisplayOff/README.md

 *  "http://localhost:8000/off" means to turn off  immediately.
 * "http://192.168.0.2:8080/on?5" means to turn on in 5 seconds.

+To shutdown the server, please press Ctrl+C.
 To configure host and port, please see config.ini.
 Attention: You may need to configure port and firewall settings on your Internet router.